CatTheoryDTU/Alkaline_HER_descriptors/results/README.md

 # results

-The microkinetic models are run in each metal subdirectory.
+The microkinetic models are run in each metal subdirectory using the results.json files.

-Each directory includes:

-* results.json